65th (2nd Yorkshire North Riding) Regiment of Foot

 Roche St, Te Awamutu, New Zealand, ph 7-871 4326

-- includes a perfectly preserved 12 pdr Armstrong Gun! (last used in the 1940 movie "Rewi's Last Stand" about the battle of Orakau)
+- Used to include a perfectly preserved 12 pdr Armstrong Gun! (last used in the 1940 movie "Rewi's Last Stand" about the battle of Orakau).
+This has now been moved to Waiouru for restoration.

 The [New Zealand] Police Museum, situated at the